damarisdwayne/upload.ai/README.md

 - `openai`: A library for integrating with the OpenAI platform.
 - `zod`: A library for data validation in TypeScript.
 - `prisma`: An ORM library for interacting with the database.
+- `ai`: The same AI library used on the frontend, enabling powerful AI features on the backend as well.

 #### Scripts